Are leaders born or made?

-One means of developing the interpersonal skills necessary for leadership is to learn from other leaders, whether good or bad.
-There’s no doubt that The Office, however perversely, has helped highlight what doesn’t constitute an effective leader, and there are plenty of ways to discover what does.
+One means of developing the interpersonal skills necessary for leadership is to learn from other leaders.
+Whether good or bad.
+There’s no doubt that The Office, however perversely, has helped highlight what doesn’t constitute an effective leader.
+Also, there are plenty of ways to discover what does.

 There are thousands of books on leadership, ranging from ancient classics such as Sun Tzu’s The Art of War to the modern-day likes of James Kouzes and Barry Posner’s The Truth About Leadership.
 While these certainly can’t provide every conceivable insight, it pays to read widely – and to remember that plenty of potentially useful tomes aren’t always categorised under “business”.

 It also pays simply to watch, experience and emulate.
 This doesn’t mean merely copying ideas, behaviours and attitudes: rather, it means critically observing, cherry-picking what appears most useful, trying to put it into practice and seeing if it works.